Ian-Rotor-Rig/racebox/README.md

 #### Required software for serial devices
 pyserial - to install type:

+sudo apt install python3-serial\
+OR\
 pip3 install pyserial (Ubuntu)\
-OR\
-sudo apt install python3-serial
+(you may need to add --break-system-packages as an option at\
+the end of the pip3 command - it is a long story)

 On Ubuntu the braille display kernel module prevents these serial devices working correctly\
 and should be removed.
 This is caused by a conflict between product ids: